Improving yourself doesn’t have to be hard!

 4. Schindler’s List

 Power is when we have every justification to kill, and we don’t ~Oskar Schindler

-One of the most powerful and harrowing films to come out of the ’90s, Schindler’s List follows the journey of business magnate and Nazi supporter Oskar Schindler as he slowly begins to uncover the grim realities of German-occupied Poland.
+One of the most powerful films on our list of movies you must see, Schindler’s List follows the journey of business magnate and Nazi supporter Oskar Schindler as he slowly begins to uncover the grim realities of German-occupied Poland.
 After hiring thousands of Jews to work in his factory (for pragmatic reasons), he is forced to make a decision that will shape his entire future.
 As the story unfolds, the audience witnesses the price that is often paid for being brave and doing the right thing.